tpkahlon/cs1000/README.md

 ## Counter.dev

 This page uses open source, [counter.dev](https://counter.dev/dashboard.html) to collect user analytics.
-If you have an account with counter.dev, feel free to take a peek at how this page is performing
+If you have an account with counter.dev, feel free to take a peek at how this page is performing.

 ## Presentation